 Current Employment Opportunities

 ICCR's interns come to us from a wide range of academic programs and geographies and are asked to employ an equally wide range of skills to help ICCR further its mission.
-We have hosted interns from Columbia University, CUNY City College, Duke University, Oberlin, Princeton Theological Seminary and the University of Michigan as well as interns from Denmark and France.
+We have hosted interns from Yale, Columbia University, CUNY City College, Duke University, Oberlin, Princeton Theological Seminary and the University of Michigan as well as interns from Denmark and France.
 And they have participated in our work differently: Some have helped with the more rudimentary tasks of inputting resolutions to keep our shareholder actions database current, others have employed design and photographic skills for our website development and others have contributed white papers and research on ICCR priority issues.
 Whatever your skills or interest, we will look to find a suitable internship that will be mutually beneficial for both your career and our organization.

 What can I expect to do as an intern?

 The Interns will contribute to one of the following of ICCR’s areas of focus: climate change and the environment, human trafficking, and water.
 The Interns may assist staff by completing research and analysis, assisting in corporate dialogues and communications, and providing support to the ICCR team.
 Specific research may address policy and regulations, ethical labor recruitment, and identifying water risks in different corporate sectors and regions.

 Internships typically require a moderate amount of research.
 Some require a bit of data entry, and others, more substantial writing.
 The majority of internships require you to be here in the office in NYC, between 1 and 3 days a week.
 As an intern, you'll have the opportunity to attend program/staff meetings and conference calls with ICCR members to gain a better understanding of current and emerging issues in corporate responsibility.You'll also be able to participate in working sessions during one of our annual working conferences, where members from asset management companies, pension funds, foundations, and faith-based organizations come together to discuss strategy.